build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 	service_name="ecs-devops-sandbox-service")
 ```

 If any of the instances fails or stops, ECS will launch another instance of your task definition to replace it and maintain the desired count of tasks in the service.
 We always want at least one container running, so we'll use a service.
-If we were running a cron-like job, we could omit the service.
+If we were running a one-time or scheduled job, we could omit the service as we wouldn't need to keep it running or restart it.

 💰💰💰 Note: In the sample code we copied, we are using Option 1.
 Option 2 (commented out) creates a load balancer and related AWS resources using the `ApplicationLoadBalancedFargateService` construct.
 These resources have non-trivial costs if left provisioned in your account, *even if you don't use them*.
 If you choose Option 2, be sure to clean up (`cdk destroy`) after working through this exercise.